Domestic Violence, Human Trafficking, and Workers' Compensation

 Advocates for the proposed law note that “Florida has the third highest number of human trafficking cases every year.”
 In other words, it is a problem here.
 They believe that there are Florida businesses that are “turning a blind eye to sex trafficking happening under their noses.
 They assert that there various “warning sign(s) and red flags.”
 Some might thereupon debate whether people lack the ability to spot suspicious activity, or lack the willingness to report it.

 As I considered those two stories, I recalled the national attention Robert Craft and others brought to Florida recently.
 With all of the allegations in east central Florida, it is notable that only one of the many arrests there involved human trafficking.
-The TC Palm reported How Vero Beach police landed the only human trafficking charge in recent Florida busts
+The TC Palm reported How Vero Beach police landed the only human trafficking charge in recent Florida busts.

 There are now a multitude of people facing charges in connection with prostitution in this headline-garnering investigation, but only one charged with human trafficking.
 The police are quoted in this story: “it's very difficult to charge somebody with that."
 Police have struggled to determine how many trafficking victims there might be.
 They note that victims are moved “around constantly.”
 They have hopes, however, that “all the ladies involved come forward and will open up about their experience.”